 We'll be honest, here: the scene in Prisoner of Azkaban where Harry summons his Patronus is one that hits us square in the feels.
 So we were instantly attracted to this set, and what we love most is the Patronus piece itself.
 In a (very un-Lego like) transluscent light blue and speckled with glitter, it really stands out and effectively conveys the magical nature of both the apparition and the moment itself

 This contrasts nicely with the (again, very un-Lego like) weird and creepy take on trees, bringing a vivid sense of darkness and despair into the scene.
 And so while the shoreline piece is, to our mind, a little too small, we think Lego should be applauded for trying something different here that really works.
 And overall, given the low price, we think that this set offers superb value.

-This set offers exactly what it promises: 16 minifigures from the Harry Potter and six from the Fantastic Beasts series.
+This set may be retired, but dedicated minifigure collectors can pay a premium to pick them up anyway.
+It offers exactly what it promises: 16 minifigures from the Harry Potter and six from the Fantastic Beasts series.
 Each comes in a sealed ‘mystery' bag together with one or more accessory elements, plus a collector's leaflet and a unique display base plate.
 Unfortunately, that does add up to a lot of unnecessary packaging, which doesn't quite mesh with Lego's general focus on environmental responsibility.

 The Lego Harry Potter minifigures themselves, though, are all very nice, and our favourite inclusion has to be Harry's Invisibility Cloak, which has an iridescent treatment that really shines, both literally and metaphorically.
 Be warned, though: the set as a whole is very expensive, and so how you feel about the Fantastic Beasts series will probably make a big impact on whether you think this is worth the cost.